By the time of Galileo,

 of matter were determined by the forms of molecules, arising

-from atoms fitting together in various possible structures.
-As
+fitting together in various possible structures.
+Everything

 we know today, when two atoms happen to approach closely, the